dbc60/blog/notes/content-strategy.md

 Full, finished blog posts.
 The primary content of the site.
 Topics include programming, project planning, sketching, drawing, kempo, and whatever else suits the moment.

 ### Wander (`/wander/`)
 Not a content section — infrastructure.
-Wander is a small, decentralised, self-hosted web console that lets visitors explore random pages from a community of personal websites.
-Each console loads pages recommended by the Wander community and can link to other Wander consoles, forming a lightweight decentralised network for browsing the small web.
+Wander is a small, decentralized, self-hosted web console that lets visitors explore random pages from a community of personal websites.
+Each console loads pages recommended by the Wander community and can link to other Wander consoles, forming a lightweight decentralized network for browsing the small web.
 Think self-hosted web-ring or decentralized StumbleUpon.
 The nav entry surfaces the console to visitors.

 ### Seedlings (`/garden/`)
 Draft posts made public.
 A seedling is a thought in progress — rough, incomplete, or exploratory.
 Showing work-in-progress is intentional.
 Inspired by the digital garden model: tend ideas in public rather than only publishing finished things.